Warren Buffett warns investors not to gamble on stocks - WTMJ

 Berkshire continued its streak of major stock repurchases by investing $6.6 billion in its own stock during the quarter.
 The company spent $25 billion on repurchases last year.
 Seifert said investors will applaud the significant buybacks.

 Berkshire shareholders rejected proposals that would have required the company to publish annual reports on climate change and on the company’s efforts to improve diversity throughout Berkshire.
-Buffett and the rest of the board opposed those measures largely because the company is decentralized and allows its subsidiaries to handle those issues themselves.
+Buffett, who controls nearly one-third of Berkshire’s stock, and the rest of the board opposed those measures largely because the company is decentralized and allows its subsidiaries to handle those issues themselves.

 Berkshire Hathaway Inc. owns more than 90 companies, including the BNSF railroad and insurance, utility, furniture and jewelry businesses.
 The company also has major investments in such companies as Apple, American Express, Coca-Cola and Bank of America.